TurboVega/agon-vdp/video/src/otf_mode.md

 To show more colors at a higher resolution is the goal of the 800x600x64 mode, dubbed the On-the-Fly (OTF) mode, because of how it works.
 This special mode conserves DMA RAM by using only 8 horizontal scan line buffers, as opposed to using 1 scan line buffer per vertical line of resolution.
 Thus, it does not need 600 scan line buffers for active (visible) pixels.
 Instead of drawing a complete video frame before outputting that frame, it draws individual scan lines on-the-fly while the frame is being output, making every attempt to stay slightly ahead of the DMA hardware, so as to avoid causing visible flickering.

 The OTF mode runs using a pixel clock of 40 MHz in order to provide the required 800x600 visible pixels, along with the hidden horizontal and vertical blanking pixels, at a frame rate of 60 Hz
 (60 FPS, meaning 60 visible frames per second).
-The pixel clock is in this mode is significantly faster than the 25.175 MHz clock used for VGA with 640x480 pixels at 60 FPS.
+The pixel clock in this mode is significantly faster than the 25.175 MHz clock used for VGA with 640x480 pixels at 60 FPS.
 Therefore, the amount of time needed for each scan line in OTF mode is significantly less than the amount of time needed for each scan line in 640x480 mode, or any mode using a slower pixel clock.